inductiva/inductiva/docs/Running-multiple-simulations-in-parallel.md

 All simulations are launched in one go, allowing users to continue working on other things.
 To monitor the progress of individual simulations, users can use `task.get_status()`, or they can view a list of the most recent tasks launched by using `inductiva.tasks.list(last_n=5)`.

-Finally, to retrieve the results the user can use `task.get_output()`, which waits for the simulation to finish before downloading the results.
+Finally, to retrieve the results the user can use `task.download_outputs()`, which waits for the simulation to finish before downloading the results.
 During this waiting period, it temporarily blocks the execution of other code.
 Check the [Tasks section](https://github.com/inductiva/inductiva/tree/main/inductiva/tasks#tasks) for more information on how to do this.